 For other commercial vehicles, you can find 100% of your legal weight in Appendices A to I of the Commercial Transport Regulations.
 To figure out the maximums under a 70% or 50% restriction, multiply the figure you find there by 0.7 or 0.5.

-A: If you’re caught driving with a load that’s too heavy for a weight-restricted road, you could face a fine and have to immediately reduce your load to meet the weight requirements.
+A: If you’re caught driving with a load that’s too heavy for a weight-restricted road, you could face a fine of $345 and have to immediately reduce your load to meet the weight requirements.
 You could also be liable for repairs if your load damages the road.
+Damage done to roads is usually deeper than just on the surface and can end up costing hundreds of thousands, or potentially millions, of dollars to repair.